 Benefits and Perks

-Among alumni of similar schools, University of Arizona grads (who make an average of $74K) earn salaries most similar to UCSD alumni.
+Alumni of University of California pick up average paychecks of $72K, which is closest to the amount made by UCSD grads among similar schools.
 Other schools similar to UCSD include the University of California-Irvine, the University of California-Riverside, and the University of California-Los Angeles.